fsossai/jacobi-hybrid/jacobi-one-sided/benchmarks/README.md

 The baseline for parallel efficiency is a single MPI process.
 - **internode**: Tests the scalability using, one by one, a given number of computing nodes in which all available cores are used.
 The baseline for parallel efficiency is an entire node.
+- **topology**: Tests how the cartesian topology can affect performance.
+Compares results obtained using an LxL decomposition and an (L^2)x1 (i.e. unidimensional) domain decompositions.
 `benchmark-vsc3.job`, `benchmark-vsc3plus.job`, and `benchmark-vsc4.job` are job files already configured
 for the three different architectures.
 Both _intranode_ and _internode_ types of scaling can be benchmarked using `benchmark-general.sh` which is